1031-Systems/1031_Delivery/Pico/Hardware/README.md

 inches on each side, the center of the mounting holes are 0.25 inches from edge of the board and 3.2mm in diameter.

+Note: There is an error on the silkscreen of this board:
+IC1 is labeled 74HC125N and should be labeled 74AHCT125N.

 The Bill of Materials for the board is in the 595_Extender_BOM.xls spreadsheet.

 A copy of the schematic, the top silkscreen and the Gerber files is included.